jwu29/21-22PLSimulation/README.md

 # 21-22PLSimulation

 Welcome!
+Please check the pdf for what this project is about.
 Feel free to play around with my code and see what happens.